hoist/hoist-connector-xero/samples/public-setup-help.md

-#Adding a Partner Xero Connector
+#Adding a Public Xero Connector
 1. Log in to [https://api.xero.com/](https://api.xero.com/)
 2. Click the *'My Applications'* tab
 3. Select *'Private - just for use with my own organisation'*